serenagrl/ansible-kubernetes/README.md

 > You can refer to the detail documentation [here](https://docs.ansible.com/ansible/latest/os_guide/windows_setup.html).

 > [!IMPORTANT]
 > Setting up WinRM is usually the hardest part of the pre-requisites.
-Make sure you have it configured correctly before you attempt to run the playbooks.
+Make sure you have configured it correctly before you attempt to run the playbooks.

 ### 3. Configure WinRM Settings in Playbooks

+It is recommended that you download and install [Visual Studio Code](https://code.visualstudio.com/) and enable the [Ansible VS Code Extension by Red Hat](https://marketplace.visualstudio.com/items?itemName=redhat.ansible) to work with the playbooks.
+You may also want to enable any Jinja2 syntax highlighting extensions of your choice.

 Clone this repository into a directory of your choice in the Ubuntu OS inside the WSL.
 You may need to configure the necessary access rights for the directory.